In this tutorial, I’ll show you how to make a trellis with branches.

 The story behind the trellis with branches

 As a result, many people started building veggie gardens and getting greenhouses.
-Clearly, it was my case and the best choice for the sustainable gardening.
+It was my case and the best choice for sustainable gardening.
 And yes, it was a clever excuse to expand my edible gardens!!

 What you need

 - branches (Lilac branches in the picture below)